byu-dnasc/dnasc-ftp/README.md

 2. Run `source sftp_test_env`
 3. Build the container image with `./build.sh`
 4. Start the container with `./start.sh`

-5. Connect to the SFTP server with `./connect.sh`
+The SFTP server is now reachable. `./connect.sh` can be used to connect to the SFTP server.
+When you are done, stop the container using `singularity instance stop sftp_server`.

 ### Troubleshooting